-This publication is available in an alternative format by contacting TSTC Support Services at 956-364-4520/Voice or 956-364-4526/TDD.
+This publication is available in an alternative format by contacting TSTC Counseling & Support Services Office at 956-364-4520/Voice or 956-364-4526/TDD.

-All information in this handbook is subject to change.
-Please visit www.tstc.edu/harlingen for updated information.
+All information in the Student Handbook and Planner is subject to change.
+Please visit www.tstc.edu/harlingen for the most updated information.